adamdickmeiss/folio-local-run/README.md

     folio-local-run/run.sh

-Observe that we execute run.sh in `folio` or other parent directory that has okapi and all modules!
+Observe that we execute run.sh in `folio` or other parent directory that has Okapi and all modules!

 By default the `run.sh` will purge on init which makes it start from a clean slate.
 If you think something is wrong, just stop run.sh and Okapi.